MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 ### Multi-geo

 If you're a multinational organization with data residency requirements, you can use Multi-Geo in Microsoft 365 to specify where files are stored.
-For information, see [Multi-Geo Capabilities in OneDrive and SharePoint Online in Office 365](https://docs.microsoft.com/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).
+For info, see [Multi-Geo Capabilities in OneDrive and SharePoint Online in Microsoft 365](https://docs.microsoft.com/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-microsoft-365/).

 ### Unified search